6 Badass Content Writing Examples That Are Actually Useful

 “Eh….”

-Motherfuckers are so fucking scared of offending people or not being fucking professional that they come off as bland corporate cogs on their own fucking websites, which is just fucking sad.
+People are so scared of offending people or not being professional that they come off as bland corporate cogs on their own websites and social media posts, which is just sad.

 Do you really want to book a call with some dickhead who isn’t jazzed up to meet you?